-When shopping for diamonds, there are numerous factors that consumers often consider.
-While most buyers primarily select their diamonds based on a balance of the Four Cs, others choose the gems depending on their budget needs.
-Some buyers even consider further intricate details, such as certification, insurance, and how the diamonds are sourced.
+There are numerous factors that buyers often consider when shopping for diamonds.
+While most primarily select their diamonds based on a balance of the 4Cs, others choose the gems depending on their budget needs.
+Some even go to the extent of considering further intricate details, such as certification, insurance, and how the diamonds are sourced.

 Brooke Shields, Giuliana Rancic, and Jennifer Garner are notable celebrities with cushion cut diamonds.

-Famous celebrities that wear pear diamonds include Anne Hathaway and Catherine Heigl.
+Celebrities who wear pear diamonds include Anne Hathaway and Catherine Heigl.

-Princess cut diamonds are popular among shoppers looking for a traditional and classic appeal, but with a modern twist.
+Princess cut diamonds are popular among shoppers looking for a traditional and classic appeal but with a modern twist.
 Wearers consider themselves trendy, lively, and flirty.
 And since the diamond can be styled on many rings, wearers of the princess cut are believed to be versatile, outgoing, and tolerant to divergent views.

 Due to their long and elongated bodies, marquise diamonds have excellent light performance, hence create a perfect illusion of size.
 Shoppers that are looking for large diamonds without necessarily splashing out on more carats can settle for this shape.
-Marquise diamonds are associated with elegance and an outgoing personality.

 Some of the popular wearers of marquise diamonds include Victoria Beckham, Christina Milian, Ashlee Simpson Ross, and Portia de Rossi.

-Radiant diamonds feature a balance of princess and cushion diamonds, hence radiate an elegant sparkle.
+Radiant diamonds feature a balance of princess and cushion diamonds, hence also radiate an elegant sparkle.
 Besides, these perfectly-symmetrical diamonds combine the purity of emerald cuts and the brilliance of round cuts.
 Featuring trimmed corners, radiant diamonds perform great in many ring settings.

 Popular celebrities with radiant cuts include Jennifer Lopez and Hilary Duff.